ton-community/ton-docs/docs/develop/dapps/defi/subscriptions.md

 - An intermediate subscription smart contract is used between each user and service as a wallet plugin.

-   This smart contract guarantees that a specified amount of Toncoins will be debited to a user's wallet no more than once a specified period.
+   This smart contract guarantees that a specified amount of Toncoins will be debited from a user's wallet no more than once within a specified period.

 - The service's backend initiates payments on a regular basis by sending an external message to subscription smart contracts.

-## Smart contracts examples
+## Smart contract examples

 * [Wallet v4 smart contract source code](https://github.com/ton-blockchain/wallet-contract/blob/main/func/wallet-v4-code.fc)
 * [Subscription smart contract source code](https://github.com/ton-blockchain/wallet-contract/blob/main/func/simple-subscription-plugin.fc)